 Image source Instagram

-You should only go for using a weightlifting belt if you carry out hard and heavy exercises.
+You should only go for using a belt if you carry out hard and heavy exercises.
 Light exercises or even weightlifting using light weights do not require wearing the belt.
-You should only use one if you are to lift heavy weights or perform squatting.
+You should only use one if you are to lift heavy weights or perform weighted squats.

-Before switching to use a weightlifting belt, you must consult your trainer and doctor in order to get clean chit whether you are eligible for wearing one or not.
-If you are a victim of any serious medical issues like hernia, high blood pressure, etc. then you must not go with using a weightlifting belt.
+Before switching to use a belt, you must consult your trainer and doctor in order to get clean chit whether you are eligible for wearing one or not.
+If you are a victim of any serious medical issues like hernia, high blood pressure, etc. then you must not go with belt.

 Should beginners use a lifting belt?